 AB 691 (Muratsuchi) Requirement for Local Land Trustees to Develop Plan for Sea Level Rise

 The Governor signed AB 691 on October 5, 2013 (Chapter 592, Statutes 2013).
 This law: (1) provides that addressing the impacts from sea level rise for all of its legislatively granted public trust lands shall be among the management priorities of a local trustee, as defined, (2) requires a local trustee whose gross public trust revenues average over $250,000 annually between January 1, 2009, and January 1, 2014, to prepare and submit to the commission, no later than July 1, 2019, except as provided, an assessment of how it proposes to address sea level rise, (3) permits, but not require, a local trustee whose gross public trust revenues are $250,000 or less to prepare and submit to the commission an assessment, (4) requires a local trustee to consider and use relevant information from specified reports on sea level rise in preparing the assessment and would permit a trustee that has already completed an assessment on the impacts of sea level rise to submit that assessment to the commission, (5) requires that the commission make those assessments available to the public on its Internet Web site, and send electronic copies to certain other public entities.

 AB 1257 (Bocanegra) California Energy Commission Natural Gas Report

-This bill would require the Energy Commission, beginning November 1, 2015, and every 4 years thereafter, concurrent with the preparation of the integrated energy policy report, to identify strategies to maximize the benefits obtained from natural gas as an energy source, as specified.
+The Governor signed AB 1257 into law on October 11, 2013 (Chapter 749, Statutes 2013).
+This law requires the Energy Commission, beginning November 1, 2015, and every 4 years thereafter, concurrent with the preparation of the integrated energy policy report, to identify strategies to maximize the benefits obtained from natural gas as an energy source, as specified.

 Rates and Tariffs